paulocv/academic/content/authors/admin/_index.md

   url: "https://www2.ifsc.usp.br/portal-ifsc/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests currently include epidemic models in complex networks and other populations.
+bio: A physicist working with epidemic models in complex networks, multiplex networks and other populations.

 interests:
 - Epidemic and rumor models